carolemieux/perffuzz/README.md

 ## Test PerfFuzz on Insertion Sort

-To check whether PerfFuzz is working correctly, Try running it on the insertion sort benchmark provided.
+To check whether PerfFuzz is working correctly, try running it on the insertion sort benchmark provided.
+The following commands assume you are in the  PerfFuzz directory.

 ### Build